Skyrix-7/qtf/README.md

 cd QTF
 ```

-2. Create and activate a virtual environment:
+2. Create and activate a virtual environment (not required):

 ```bash
 python -m venv .venv